 Brucellosis is an infectious disease that can affect many different species.
-The specific type of brucellosis that infects dogs is a serious infection that causes inflammation in the reproductive organs.
+The specific type of brucellosis that infects dogs is a serious infection that causes inflammation in the reproductive organs as well as other organs such as the spleen and lymph nodes.
 Knowing how to prevent a dog from contracting brucellosis is important for owners of a dog that hasn't been spayed or neutered to understand.

 What is Brucellosis in Dogs?

 The bacteria Brucella canis causes brucellossis in dogs.
-There are different types of Brucella bacteria that infect different species of animals but B. canis is the only one that affects dogs.
-This bacterial infection is serious, and unlike many other bacterial infections, a dog is considered to be infected for life if it contracts it.
+There are different types of Brucella bacteria that infect different species of animals but B. canis is the primary one that affects dogs.
+This bacterial infection is serious, and unlike many other bacterial infections, a dog is usually infected for life if it contracts it.

 Signs of Brucellosis in Dogs